-Join this adventurous horse riding holiday for advanced riders with Island View Riding Stables to experience an amazing equestrian adventure!
-In this holiday, you can explore the rugged coastline and the wild countryside at the foot of Benbulben Mountain on horseback riding.
-You will get fantastic horse riding sessions with a qualified guide to explore the North Sligo Wild Atlantic Way on horseback.
-Come and experience an amazing riding adventure here!
+Join this adventurous horse riding holiday for advanced riders with Island View Riding Stables and experience an amazing equestrian adventure!
+On this holiday, you can explore the rugged coastline and the wild countryside at the foot of Benbulben Mountain on horseback.
+You will get fantastic riding sessions with a qualified guide while exploring the North Sligo Wild Atlantic Way on horseback.
+Come and experience an amazing riding adventure!

 Situated right beside Mullaghmore Harbour, the traditional family-run Pier Head Hotel will take you to enjoy a fantastic view of Donegal Bay.
 The Pier Head Hotel is now a modern three-star hotel that is complete with 40 en-suite rooms, glass elevator, restaurant, two bars, a leisure center, swimming pool, seaweed bath, and beauty salon.
 Here, scenic walks, beach, and water sports facilities will be right beside you.